johanbueno/Employee-Tracker/README.md

  *  View departments, roles, employees
  *  Remove Employee

  # Technologies
 *  Mysql
 * InquirerJs

+#  Instructions

+*  Use schema.sql file on your MYSQL to create database and tables
+*  import the csv files on the tables
+*  Run the command line and npm install on your machine
+*  Run the application

 # <video width="320" height="240" controls>
   <source src="./assets/adding-employee.mov" type="video/mp4">